MY POSITIVE CESAREAN EXPERIENCE

 The drugs DO work!

-It took about three days for the drugs to clear out, I know because the itching stopped (part of the heroin comedown) and breastfeeding suddenly became painful, as my son’s tongue-tie prevented him from latching properly.
+It took about three days for the drugs to clear out, I know because the itching stopped (part of the comedown) and breastfeeding suddenly became painful, as it was discovered my son’s tongue-tie prevented him from latching properly.
 I hadn’t enjoyed the experience anyway, so combination feeding was a relief.
 Read more here – Bottling It

 Back to normal, whatever that is.

 For me, it took two weeks to return to normal, and about a month until I could start doing everything again.
+Surgery is not something that should be taken lightly and is not without risks, but I have to say, it really wasn’t as bad as you expect.
 My scar is tiny, and hidden very well – however I have lost some sensation around it, which I doubt will return.
+Also, what I don’t know is how bad the scarring is on the inside of my body – an issue should I chose to have another child.

 This however is all a small price to pay, when I compare my recovery and experience to my NCT friends who braved natural birth.
 Half of them had a ‘traumatic birth’, while two of them are on their third course of antibiotics for their infected episiotomies.
 Only two out of the six had the births they wanted – using a birthing pool, which they swore by and said was a good experience.
 For those of you planning natural birth – I have to say I have heard good things about water births.